AnselTechStudy/WebSocket/Js&nodJS_2/README.md

-# Announce to every user
+# Send message to another user
 Before running this practice, first you should install "express" and "websocket" for server.
 ```
 npm install express